Prediction of Multiscale Features Using Deep Learning-based Preconditioner-Solver Architecture for Darcy Equation in High-Contrast Media: Discussion

-Compared to previous studies, our research aligns with established findings that deep learning techniques can be effectively applied for learning and reconstructing multi-scale basis functions with high accuracy.
-Importantly, the evaluation on the test set shows that our model achieved an MSE of 0.0036 and an R2 of 0.9716, while the corresponding results from the traditional convolutional neural network model of the previous research were 0.0466 and 0.8083, respectively(\citeauthor{choubineh2022innovative},\citeyear{choubineh2022innovative}).
+Compared to previous studies, our research aligns with established findings that deep learning techniques can be effectively applied for predicting multiscale basis functions with high accuracy and low information losses.
+Importantly, the evaluation on the testing set shows that our model achieves an MSE of 0.0036 and $\text{R}^2$ of 0.9716, while the corresponding results from traditional CNN model of the previous research were 0.0446 and 0.8083, respectively \cite{choubineh2022innovative}.
 These outcomes clearly indicate that our model surpasses existing models in terms of accuracy.
-The introduction of the preconditioner and the multi-scale parallel learning strategy allowed our model to capture more features and effectively reconstruct the basis functions.
-Moreover, as observed from the learning curve (\hyperref[fig:learning_curve]{Fig.\ref{fig:learning_curve}}), our model converges much faster, indicating that it requires less computational resources and training time compared to previous models, which is a significant advantage.
+The introduction of preconditioner and multiscale parallel learning strategy allow our model to capture more features and effectively predict the basis functions.

-While these results are promising, there is significant potential to expand this work.
-One possible direction is to extend the current model to handle more complex three-dimensional permeability fields, which would enable a more comprehensive application in real-world subsurface environments.
-Additionally, the model could be adapted to handle multi-scale coupled systems that reflect the intricate interactions between different geological formations.
-Furthermore, evaluating the model's performance using real reservoir data will be essential to validate its robustness and applicability in practical scenarios.
-Such enhancements would help in pushing the boundaries of subsurface fluid flow modeling and contribute to a more profound understanding of mineral exploration processes.

-Despite these meaningful findings, certain limitations remain.
-The data used for training is relatively limited in scale compared to actual application environments, and only two scales were considered for model construction for simplicity, which might affect the model’s generalizability and application in more complex real-world scenarios.
-Nevertheless, the results of this study have significant implications for subsurface fluid flow and mineral exploration.
-Our model has the potential to reconstruct multi-scale basis functions based on actual permeability fields, providing valuable insights into subsurface mineral detection.